Company logo | Codica

 What is the monetization model?

-The marketplace business model describes how a company delivers value to customers.
+• The marketplace business model describes how a company delivers value to customers.
 It reviews the company’s products, services, target audience, and costs.
-Meanwhile, the monetization, or revenue, model is a method that brings company revenue on the products or services.
-Thus, two companies may have the same business models, but the approaches to monetization strategies may vary.

 Top monetization models for marketplaces

-1. Commission model
+Commission model

-Both new and existing successful platforms widely use the commission monetization model.
+Both new and well-established platforms widely use the commission monetization model.
 This revenue-earning model gets a part of every transaction completed directly on the website.
 Another option is when the marketplace owner charges a fixed fee.
-The commission model is the most profitable and favorable monetization way for marketplaces.
+To sum up, there are three types of commission fees:

 • Charging a vendor for each transaction completed on a platform;